rigon/photo-gallery/README.md

 ## Features

 First, few concepts to keep in mind about how things are organized:
-- **Albums** are folders in the filesystem and the images inside are the photos of the album
+- **Albums** are folders in the filesystem and the images inside are the photos of the album.
-- **Collection** is a set of albums, in other words, is the location where your collection is stored
+- **Collection** is a set of albums, in other words, is the location where your collection is stored.
-- **Pseudo Album** is special type of album, is file stored in the filesystem which contains links for the photos.
-This way you can organize your favorites without duplicating them
+- **Pseudo Album** is special type of album, is file stored in the filesystem which contains links for photos.
+This way you can organize your favorites without duplicating them.

 Main features: